-You can generally not teach yourself and become a professional pianist; you need years and years of training with the best piano teachers, a huge amount of dedication, ambition and sacrifice.
+You can generally not teach yourself to play piano and become a professional pianist; you need years and years of training with the best piano teachers, a considerable amount of dedication, ambition, and sacrifice.

 Wow.
 That should have been a huge difference!

-3. Decide to devote a certain time each day for piano practice.-Remember it takes about 21 days to form a new habit.
+3. Decide to devote a specific time each day for piano practice.
+When you teach yourself to play piano, you need a certain amount of self-discipline. -Remember, it takes about 21 days to form a new habit.

-6. Make sure to end your session when all works well- if you end on a happy note it is much easier to get back to practice the following day.
-You do not need long sessions- how much is up to you, but you can have great results with 10-30 min each day.
-The trick is regularity, the more often you play the piano, even short sessions, the more progress you make.
+6. Make sure to end your session when all works well- if you end on a happy note, it is much easier to get back to practice the following day.

 8. Listen to other pianists and musicians often.
 Listen to a lot of piano music to keep you inspired.
-YouTube is also great to see how other pianists are learning.
-You can buy DVDs with your favorite pianists and styles.
-Go to concerts whenever possible.
-See if there are any nice magazines for amateur pianists available.
-I love Pianist Magazine which also comes with a CD and sheet music on different levels.
+YouTube is also great for seeing how other pianists are learning.